Exocist/ICON-1.45-WIP/README.md

+12/06/2023 - 1.5 is out which means its time to start updating for 1.5.
+Abilities, Jobs & Relics are done (thanks WickedRobot)

 7/02/2023 - Final update for 1.45, added trophies, wound tracking.

 11/01/2023 - Fixed some backend stuff, fixed some pathing and added book art as default to the module.